Key Learning Points

 Running her fingers along the meridian, knowing pretty well where to expect it, she encounters a change in how she feels the skin.
 Somehow it feels different to the skin around.

 Either her finger feels as if it is in a small depression in the surface of the skin (and sometimes there really is a small depression there, at the intersection formed between two muscles, for example).

 Or the skin at the acupuncture point location feels resistant, sticky, a bit drier than its surrounding.
 It may feel slightly tingly or attractive, like a magnet.

-Usually, recognizing this sensation comes with practice and may be less effective if the acupuncturist is tired, cold, indisposed or ill.
+Usually, recognising this sensation comes with practice and may be less effective if the acupuncturist is tired, cold, indisposed or ill.

 However, using electric probes does distance the acupuncturist from her patient, and therapists overlook the benefits of hands-on touch at their peril.
 It moves us away from real interaction with our patients towards using intermediate devices instead.

-If an acupuncturist does regular qi gathering work on himself such as Tai Qi or Qigong practice, he may also be able to sense the exact acupuncture point location by holding the tip of the needle just above the surface of the skin until he feels the ‘connection’ between the qi gathering in his hand and the qi gathering beneath the tip of the needle at the acupoint.
+If an acupuncturist does regular qi gathering work on himself such as Tai Qi, Qigong, yoga or meditation practice, he may also be able to sense the exact acupuncture point location.
+He does this by holding the tip of the needle just above the surface of the skin until he feels the ‘connection’ between the qi gathering in his hand and the qi gathering beneath the tip of the needle at the acupoint.

 Acupuncturists who use this method sometimes describe it like a magnet being pulled: like potential energy awaiting release.

 This is rather like what happens during a lightning strike when energy above meets energy below.
-Fortunately this is less dramatic.
+Fortunately, acupuncture point location is usually rather less dramatic.